-Inflation Rate in Botswana is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Botswana to stand at 2.80 in 12 months time.
-In the long-term, the Botswana Inflation Rate is projected to trend around 3.10 percent in 2020, according to our econometric models.
+Inflation Rate in Botswana is expected to be 2.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Botswana to stand at 2.20 in 12 months time.
+In the long-term, the Botswana Inflation Rate is projected to trend around 2.20 percent in 2021 and 2.40 percent in 2022, according to our econometric models.